buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgElements/Entities/IfcBuildingElementProxy.md

 Other usages of _IfcBuildingElementProxy_ include:

 * The _IfcBuildingElementProxy_ can be used to exchange special types of building elements for which the current specification does not yet provide a semantic definition.
-* The _IfcBuilingElementProxy_ can also be used to represent building elements for which the participating applications can not provide a semantic definition.
+* The _IfcBuildingElementProxy_ can also be used to represent building elements for which the participating applications can not provide a semantic definition.

 > HISTORY  New entity in IFC2x.